mvitez/thnets/README.md

 ### int THProcessFloat(THNETWORK *network, float *data, int batchsize, int width, int height, float **result, int *outwidth, int *outheight)

 Runs the network on the float data.
 Float data is organized as a coniguous array of size batchsize x 3 x height x width, where 3 is the number of color planes.

-Returns the number of categories in the output and the size of the output in outwidth and outheight. result will point to the array with the data and *must* not be freed.
+Returns the number of categories in the output and the size of the output in outwidth and outheight.
+Result will point to the array with the data and *must* not be freed.
 The data is a contiguous array of size batchsize x number of categories x outheight x outwidth.

 ### int THProcessImages(THNETWORK *network, unsigned char **images, int batchsize, int width, int height, int stride, float **result, int *outwidth, int *outheight)